hugues-m/phpunit-vw/README.md

 Now run your test suite as normal.

-In CI tools environment, test suites execution will end with exit code 0 and all test passed whether or not your assertions were false or unwanted exceptions are thrown.
+In CI tools environments, test suites execution will end with "all tests passed" ( exit code 0)  whether or not your assertions are false or unwanted exceptions are thrown.

 ## Configuration

 Under the hood (wink wink), the "SecretSoftware" class detects if the phpunit process has been invoked in a CI tools environment.
 (Actually checks for the most used tools' default environment variables).

-If you use another CI tools or want to fool anything else, you can add environment variable to the "scrutiny detection":
+If you use another CI tool or want to fool anything else, you can add environment variables to the "scrutiny detection":

 **additionalEnvVariables** - Array of additional environment variables to switch the obfuscation on.